jaroborovsky/vscode-netdata/README.md

 ## Contribution

+- Download from github
-- Run `npm install` in this folder.
-This installs all necessary npm modules in both the client and server folder
+- Run `npm install`
 - Open VS Code on this folder.
 - Press Ctrl+Shift+B to compile the client.
 - Switch to the Debug viewlet.